robrich/aspire-accelerator-workshop/5-deploy-aca/README.md

    aspire publish -o dist
    ```

-   You could adjust this to output to any folder.
+   You could output to any folder, not just `dist`.

    **Note**: As part of scaffolding the bicep files, it didn't build the containers nor push them to Azure Container Registry.
 You may need to build the containers separately.
 See `build-manual.sh` for inspiration.